 Step 1: Create a new modern site collection and customize it as per your requirements.

-Step 2: Execute the Invoke-SiteSwap cmdlet to start replacing old site with the new One
+Step 2: Execute the Invoke-SiteSwap cmdlet to start replacing the old site with the new One

-Here is the PowerShell script to swap a new site in the place of old site collection.
+Here is the PowerShell script to swap a new site in place of the old site collection.
 As its name suggests, the Invoke-SPOSiteSwap cmdlet swaps a site collection with another one, while taking a backup of the source site collection.
-Also, it creates a site redirect at the source location to the target location (unless you disable it with -DisableRedirection switch!).
+Also, it creates a site redirect from the source location to the target location (unless you disable it with -DisableRedirection switch!).

 #Set Parameters $AdminCenterURL="https://crescent-admin.sharepoint.com" $SourceSiteURL = "https://crescent.sharepoint.com/sites/intranet" #Newly built intranet $TargetSiteURL = "https://crescent.sharepoint.com/" #Existing Intranet Site $ArchiveSiteURL = "https://crescent.sharepoint.com/sites/Intranet-archive" #Backup for existing Intranet #Connect to SharePoint Online Connect-SPOService -Url $AdminCenterURL -Credential (Get-Credential) #Start Site Swap Invoke-SPOSiteSwap -SourceUrl $SourceSiteURL -TargetUrl $TargetSiteURL -ArchiveUrl $ArchiveSiteURL

 Please note, The source and target sites can’t be connected to an Office 365 group.
-They also can’t be hub sites or associated with a hub (Remove the Hub site association prior swap and then re-associate).
-Typically it takes few minutes to complete.
-All subsites contained with the source and target sites will be swapped and this cmdlet takes the following parameters:
+They also can’t be hub sites or associated with a hub (Remove the Hub site association prior to swap and then re-associate).
+Typically, it takes a few minutes to complete.
+All subsites contained with the source and target sites will be swapped, and this cmdlet takes the following parameters:

 - TargetURL – This is your existing Classic site in the Office 365 tenant

-- ArchiveURL– Location to archive existing site.
+- ArchiveURL – Location to archive an existing site.
 Must not currently exist (even in Recycle bin).
 This allows you to roll back your changes if required.

 The Invoke-SPOSiteSwap cmdlet doesn’t convert your existing classic site collection into a modern site collection.
-Instead, it just replaces the current site collection by another existing site collection!
-Also, any static link must be fixed manually.
+Instead, it just replaces the current site collection with another existing site collection!
+Moreover, any static link must be fixed manually.